ai-bevo/Austin_Housing_Market/README.md

 ---
 ## Background <a name="background"></a>

-This project aims to examine monthly housing activity in the Austin-Round Rock Area from 1990 to 2023, focusing in on 2021 as it was one of the hottest markets.
+This project aims to examine monthly housing activity in the Austin-Round Rock Area from 1990 to 2023.
+The Austin Housing market is one of the hottest markets in 2021, so we focused in on that as well.
 We utilized key metrics such as average home prices, housing inventory, and sales volume to analyze the housing market's growth and fluctuations over time.
-We completed a comprehensive analysis and a visualization dashboard using a Python Flask-powered API, HTML/CSS, JavaScript, and a SQL database. poltly, leaflet, D3 and charts.js.
+We completed a comprehensive analysis and a visualization dashboard using a Python Flask-powered API, HTML/CSS, JavaScript, and a SQL database. plotly, leaflet, D3 and charts.js.
 This project seeks to provide valuable insights in understanding Austin's real estate dynamics.

 # Final Production Database